PostHog/posthog.com/contents/blog/growth-loops.md

 A growth loop is a series of actions that amplify each other to fuel perpetual growth.
 New inputs repeatedly power the series to exponentially grow the whole.
 Companies use growth loops to align their product and distribution to have the greatest impact.

-Growth loops are an alternative way to thinking than [funnels](/blog/aarrr-pirate-funnel).
+Growth loops are an alternative growth framework to funnels like [AARRR pirate metrics](/blog/aarrr-pirate-funnel).
 While funnels focus on a series of steps from Acquisition to Referral, growth loops focus on a smaller number of steps done repeatedly.

+In this guide, we'll cover:

+- Why growth loops are so powerful
+- The different types of growth loops
+- How to choose your own growth loop
+- How to measure your growth loop

-## Why you should care about growth loops
+## Why should you care about growth loops?

 Growth loops are important because they compound.
 Ideally, the growth in your key metrics exponentially increases, while the average effort or investment decreases.
 For many companies, this key metric is users or revenue which helps create a successful company.